Golan: Kh. ej-Jelêbîne near the Hula Valley

-In the Mishnah the name is Gablān similar to Aramaic language names for the region: Gawlāna, Guwlana and Gublānā.
-The Arabic name is Jawlān, sometimes romanized as Djolan, which is an Arabized version of the Canaanite and Hebrew name.
-Arab cartographers of the Byzantine period referred to the area as a mountain, though the region is a plateau.
+In 1954, Israeli historical geographer Zev Vilnay had tentatively identified the town of Golan with the Goblana (Gaulan) of the Talmud, which he thought to be the ruin ej-Jelêbîne on the Wâdy Dabûra, a wadi near the Lake of Huleh, by way of a corruption of the site's original name.
 According to Vilnay, the village took its name from the district Gaulanitis (Golan).
-The ruin is not far from the Daughters of Jacob Bridge.
-The traces of the town were described by G. Schumacher in the late 19th-century as being "a desert ruin", having "no visible remains of importance, but [having] the appearance of great antiquity."
+The ruin of Khirbet ej-Jelêbîne is not far from the Daughters of Jacob Bridge.
+The traces of the town were described by Gottlieb Schumacher in the late 19th century as being "a desert ruin", having "no visible remains of importance, but [having] the appearance of great antiquity."